 According to a Robert Half survey, senior managers feel not asking for help is the biggest networking mistake.
 Whether it’s looking to a fellow CFO for advice during an acquisition or checking in with a staff accountant about a report, don’t be afraid to reach out to professionals at all levels.

 It’s a simple courtesy learned during childhood, yet for some professionals the lesson fades over the years: When someone provides assistance, say “thank you.”

 Also do what you can to return the favor at the next opportunity.
-CFOs who use their social media platforms to call attention to their contacts’ successes, for example, or find another way to help them build a solid network based on mutual trust and respect.
+CFOs can use their social media platforms to call attention to their contacts’ successes, for example.

 Chances are, a senior-level finance professional took the time to help you while you worked to rise through the ranks.
 Keep an eye out for up-and-comers, and don’t wait for them to ask for assistance.
 Do what you can to give them a leg up, and you’ll find yourself with a solid network you can rely on when it’s your turn.